wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.4.1 =
+* Added daily timings shortcode and ability to customize the title of the monthly timings tables.

 = 1.4.0 =
 * Added custom colors for text and background of widgets.